 Internationally, it was probably for me the biggest surprise.
 I got invited to teach, and to examine colleagues who now are close friends, people with whom I have frequent exchanges.
 We have common projects and learn from each other.

 For me, the FIPP exam and the WIP organization in general changed my understanding of pain and made me a part of a worldwide network; I now feel part of this professional family!

-I hope these words will encourage you to study for and take the FIPP Examination in the near future.
+I hope these words will encourage you to study for and take the Fellow of Interventional Pain Practice (FIPP)® Examination in the near future.
 It changed my life, and will change yours as well!